foldcat/oasync/README.md

 causing additional wait time for the procedure to yield.

 ### context system
-To spawn tasks, oasync injects info into `context.user_ptr`.
+To spawn tasks, oasync injects data into `context.user_ptr`.
 This means that you should NEVER change it.
-Should you still wish to use `context.user_ptr`, we offer a way to do so.
+Should you still wish to use `context.user_ptr`, the following may be done.
 ```odin
 core :: proc(_: rawptr) {
 	// cast it into a ref carrier